 I should have stopped believing when Bon Jovi came out to do an acoustic version of Living on a Prayer.
 I did not.
 I was waiting in the cold for Ohio results.
 Despite the map slowly turning red, it was no reason to feel the party was going to end.
 We knew that would happen and that the election would hinge on a few votes in a few places.
 But we did leave early due to boredom and found a gay bar to watch the results come in.
 One might as well be warm.

-To me, the failures of the current administration were manifest and while I did not particularly embrace Kerry, it was clear from the debates that he was smart.
+The failures of the current administration were manifest, and while I did not particularly embrace Kerry, it was clear from the debates that he was smart.
 The plan he kept repeating lacked vision, but perhaps that where we are as the left.
-The election cycle ended for me by writing scathing letters to various Democrats decrying their centrist policies, their support of DOMA or the Patriot Act and many other evils they perpetuate in the name of corporate breaks.
+The election cycle ended for me by writing scathing letters to various Democrats decrying their centrist policies, their support of DOMA or the Patriot Act, and many other evils they perpetuate in the name of corporate breaks.
 As you might suspect, most of the letters were quite over-the-top.
-I really wanted to the endless flow of junk email and begging to stop.
+I really wanted the endless flow of junk email and begging to stop.

 Now I am taking a deep breath and getting more real.

-It is clear to me that we are living in two countries.
-One urban and one basically rural in outlook.
+It is clear to me that we live in two countries: one urban and one basically rural in outlook.
 As the party of the left, the Democrats have failed urban voters by maintaining a folksy idealism of an American past that never existed.
 Kerry dressed as The Goose Hunter was complete pandering.
 I now think we must stop pandering to the rural vote.
-I dislike paying taxes as much as the next fellow, but I am particularly galled having my tax dollars go out to building highways in Eastern Washington for anti-government wing-nuts who consider the government subsidies of irrigation and discount range their god-given right, when we still don’t have decent mass transit in the city.
+I dislike paying taxes as much as the next fellow, but I am particularly galled having my tax dollars go out to building highways in Eastern Washington for anti-government wing-nuts who consider the government subsidies of irrigation and discount range their god-given right when we still don’t have decent mass transit in the city.
 This is an extreme view, but perhaps we are living in extreme times.
-I want the taxes that I pay in to go to making my life and the lives of those around me better.
+I want the taxes that I pay to go to make my life and the lives of those around me better.

 If the urban block could get out a higher level of participants, it is big enough to win.
 I am tired of not seeing my values represented.
-I don’t think they are that out of the mainstream considering every single number one show seems to be about fun, urban folks living the mixed up life I lead.
+I don’t think they are that out of the mainstream considering every single number one show seems to be about fun, urban folks living the mixed-up life I lead.
 I want to see ads of racially mixed apartment renters with Ikea furniture going to Sunday brunch with their gay friends.
-I want to see adds where white parents talk about their concerns about sending their kids to inner city schools and why they still want to.
-I want to hear dialogue about all of the benefits and hardships that come with living in a city and how we can make cities better and in that doing so make America more creative, vibrant and prosperous.
+I want to hear dialogue about all of the benefits and hardships that come with living in a city and how we can make cities better and, in that doing so, make America more creative, vibrant, and prosperous.

 The Kerry rally was a disaster.
-The people who spontaneously showed up had their views blocked by the media trucks and the only music that seemed to resonate with the crowd of college kids was The Black-Eyed Peas.
+The people who spontaneously showed up had their views blocked by the media trucks, and the only music that seemed to resonate with the crowd of college kids was The Black-Eyed Peas.
 Even as a “victory rally,” it showed a party completely out-of-touch with the reality of its constituents: folks who live in the city and have a crazy mixed-up life.
-It seemed more concerned about being tame, polite, and looking good on TV in Iowa, than having a party.
-I like Carole King, but heaven’s sake she is my Mother’s age.
+It seemed more concerned about being tame, polite, and looking good on TV in Iowa than having a party.
+I like Carole King, but for heaven’s sake, she is my Mother’s age.
 My boyfriend had never even heard of her.

 I am going to start writing more letters now, getting involved with folks who are trying to strengthen urban politics, and working to bring my taxes back to the cities where they are generated.
 And in the next election, I’ll be like Pam and working harder.